-Methodological improvements may also be made during the publication of the Blue Book; the article, Impact of changes in the national accounts and economic commentary for 2016, describes the changes introduced at Blue Book 2016.
+Methodological improvements may also be made during the publication of the Blue Book; the National Accounts article, Detailed assessment of changes to sector and financial accounts, 1997 to 2021, describes the changes introduced at Blue Book 2023.

 We have produced A short guide to the UK National Accounts (PDF, 316.82KB), which gives further information on the content of the national accounts covering uses, principles and compilation.Back to table of contents

 (The degree of closeness between an estimate and the true value)